JCC logo. Joseph Chamberlain Sixth Form College

 3. Take Breaks

-With exams fast approaching, you may feel like you should be revising continuously, but weaving in short breaks can increase productivity overall.
+With exams going on, you may feel like you should be revising continuously, but weaving in short breaks can increase productivity overall.

 4. Create an Ideal Study Space

 While regular, short breaks are useful to avoid burning out, you need to make sure that when you do revise, there are no distractions.
-Create an ideal study space (at home or at College) which is free from distractions such as your phone and has everything you need (pens, notebooks, textbooks, etc.) in one place, so you will not have to leave the space and risk being distracted.
+Create an ideal study space (at home or at college) that’s free from distractions like your phone and has everything you need — pens, notebooks, textbooks — in one place.
+That way, you won’t have to leave and risk breaking your focus.

 5. Past Papers